bitcoin-resources/bitcoin-resources.github.io/remnant.md

 * [Francis, John, and Aleks](https://youtu.be/8t_sQ4rTGho) on the Bitcoin Remnant
 * [Hass McCook](https://pca.st/podcast/2c390830-ee9d-0138-e808-0acc26574db2) preaching to the True Believer

+## People to Follow

+I will not make a list of people.
+Lists are dangerous.
+You will find others if you know where to look.

 ---

 {% include image.html path="/assets/images/isaiah-wall.jpg" %}